 Akane is the black sheep in her family, living out a fantasy life online and after dark.
 One day she receives a message saying “I want to love you from the bottom of my heart”.
 The film depicts how the various members of her family, busily distracted by their own lives, fail to notice their lonely and emotionally insecure teenage daughter slipping into a dangerous online friendship, seeming to find the love she seeks ... but nearly paying for it with her life.

-Suicide Love will be Talent Films' third feature film.
+Suicide Love is Talent Films' third feature film.
 Tony Humphreys is executive producer of this Japanese Language film, a co-production with Tokyo Muse Films.
-Filming has been completed and it is now in post-production and due for release later in 2016.
+Post-production is now complete and and we hope to announce some festival entries soon.

 It has been produced and directed by debut director Cica Oyama.
 She studied at Tokyo's National University of Fine Arts and then at Goldsmiths College, University of London, where she studied film making.
 She began her career as a photographer whilst in the UK, working for magazines such as Vogue and 19, before returning to Japan to work in advertising, shooting adverts for Toyota, Coca-Cola, Mitsubishi Electric among others.
 She has won awards for her advertising work, including The Asahi Advertising Awards, The Clio Awards (New York), Kirin Contemporary Award, and the Japan Advertising Photographers’ Association Award.

 This led to her move into personal film-making and she created two short films (Last Ecstasy and The Moon and the Sun, and...) which were shown at the New York and Sao Paulo Film Festivals.
 Suicide Love will be her first full-length feature film.